conservation-laws/ryujin/INSTALLATION.md

 Retrieving and compiling ryujin
 -------------------------------

-At this point you should have deal.II an all necessary command line tools installed.
+At this point you should have deal.II and all necessary command line tools installed.
 You then simply check out the ryujin repository and run `make` to compile ryujin:
 ```